 6. Malta is a Walker’s Paradise

-After all that eating, some exercise is definitely in order.
+After all that eating, some exercise is definitely in order, especially if you’re looking for a more active holiday.
 Luckily, Malta is a walker’s paradise, and you’ll find plenty of delightful hikes and pleasant strolls to take around the islands.

 Touring Malta by foot will provide you with some stunning views, from dramatic cliff edge views of the Mediterranean sea, to lush, green valleys nestled with prehistoric ruins and ancient cave chapels.